Non-Gaussian Magnetic Structures in the Small-Scale Turbulent Dynamo

 \subsection{Constructing Gaussian Random Fields from the Non-Gaussian Dynamo-Generated fields}

-A Gaussian random field (GRF) is completely determined by two-point statistics, e.g.~power spectrum.
+A Gaussian random field (GRF) is completely determined by its two-point statistics, such as the power spectrum.
 In order to construct a GRF with the same power spectrum as the dynamo-generated field, we use the following process \citep{ShukurovEA2017},

 where $\mathcal{F}$ is the Fourier transform operation, $\theta$ is a random phase sampled uniformly at each point between $0$ and $2\pi$, $\phi$ represents the dynamo-generated non-Gaussian random field, and $\phi_{\gau}$ represents the corresponding Gaussianised version with exactly the same power spectrum.
 These are represented by $\gau$ in the simulation label.